Hierarchical Control for Head-to-Head Autonomous Racing: Hierarchical Control Design

-The objective of the discrete game is to minimize the difference between one's own time state at the final checkpoint and that of the other player just like the objective of the original formulation in Equation \eqref{eq:gen_obj}.
-Although the discrete game is much simpler than the original formulation, the state space grows as the number of actions and checkpoints increases.
-Therefore, we solve the game in a receding horizon manner, but our choice of the horizon (i.e. number of checkpoints to consider) extends much further into the future than an MPC-based continuous state/action space controller can handle in real-time \cite{Wang2019}.
-In order to produce a solution to the discrete game in real-time, we use the Monte Carlo tree search (MCTS) algorithm \cite{mcts}.
-The solution from applying MCTS is a series of waypoints in the form of target lane IDs (which can be mapped back to positions on track) and the target velocities at each of the checkpoints for the ego player and estimates of the best response lanes and velocities by the adversarial player.
+The objective of the discrete game is to minimize the difference between one's own time state at the final checkpoint and the time state of the other player, just like the objective of the original formulation in Equation \eqref{eq:gen_obj}.
+Although the discrete game is much simpler than the original formulation, the state space still grows exponentially as the number of possible actions and checkpoints increases.
+To address this, we repeatedly solve smaller versions of the game at \SI{1}{\hertz} using a fixed checkpoint horizon.
+However, our choice of the horizon extends much further into the future (which we described earlier in Section \ref{sec:hl_disc}) than an MPC-based continuous state/action space controller can handle in real-time \cite{Wang2019}.
+To solve the discrete game at a frequency of \SI{1}{\hertz}, we use the Monte Carlo tree search (MCTS) algorithm \cite{mcts}.
+The solution from applying MCTS is a series of waypoints in the form of target lane IDs (which can be mapped back to positions on track given the checkpoint indices) and the target velocities at each of the checkpoints for the ego player and estimates of the best response lanes and velocities for the adversarial player.

 Figure \ref{fig:hl_viz} shows an example of a sample trajectory in high-level planner abstraction of a single player.
-At each checkpoint, the player is located at one of the three-lane choices, and the remaining components of its state are expressed with finite precision or as a range representing a discrete bucket.
-Between each checkpoint, the action is labeled by the target velocity bucket and lane ID of the upcoming checkpoint.
-The trajectory is simply a path across a directed-acyclic-graph of lanes and checkpoints explicitly drawn in the center of Figure \ref{fig:overall_control}.
+At each checkpoint, the player is located at one of the three lane choices, and the remaining components of its state are expressed with finite precision or as a range of values.
+Between each checkpoint, the action is labeled by the target velocity range and lane ID of the upcoming checkpoint.
+The resulting state from applying each of the chosen actions is evaluated using a simplified approximation of the dynamics.
+The trajectory is simply a path across a directed acyclic graph of lanes and checkpoints, explicitly drawn in the center of Figure \ref{fig:overall_control}.
 This structure, when all players are included, yields a model that is naturally conducive to utilizing fast tree-search algorithms such as MCTS.